What are Business Capabilities? Definition, Guidelines, and Examples in a Concise Guide

 Once modeled, an organization's next stage is to understand how its capabilities are realized through Business Capability Realization (BCR).

-A well-defined business capability architecture model can empower businesses to adapt quickly and efficiently to changes triggered by growth, mergers, acquisitions, or evolving legislation.
+A well-defined business architecture can empower businesses to adapt quickly and efficiently to changes triggered by growth, mergers, acquisitions, or evolving legislation.
 It also helps in budgetary planning processes.

 Business Capability Modeling: Kickstart the Process with Ardoq